ymeine/atpackager/lib/visitors/readme.md

 # Interface of a visitor

-Note: visitor methods don't have significant return value, this doesn't really make sense since the caller doesn't know which visitors are going to be actually called, how many, etc.
+Note: visitor methods don't have significant return value, this doesn't really make sense since the caller doesn't know which visitors are going to be actually called, how many, etc. However, and this is one of the main purposes of visitors, arguments values can be altered (that's why they are mostly shared objects).

+Each method corresponds to a specific event during the whole packaging build process.
+Before describing them, below are a quick overview of the schedules of these events.
+The first one is the exact which cannot change (built-in the core process of atpackager), whereas the second one considers common practices of visitors.
+This is because visitors can perform operations with events when reacting to some events, and starting from that, it can be hard to know the actual sequence of events.

+Exact schedule:

+1. `onInit`
+1. `onBeforeBuild`, `onReachingBuildEnd`
+	1. `onBeforeOutputFileBuild`
+		1. `onWriteInputFile`
+		1. `onWriteOutputFile`, `onWriteJSOutputFile`
+	1. `onAfterOutputFileBuild`
+1. `onAfterBuild`

+Variable: `onAddSourceFile`, `onAddOutputFile`, `computeDependencies`.

+Common schedule:

+1. `onInit`
+1. `onAddSourceFile`, `onAddOutputFile`: at the loading of the configuration, and anytime a visitor adds a new file (more likely to be during `onInit` for `onAddSourceFile`, and `onReachingBuildEnd` for `onAddOutputFile`)
+1. `onBeforeBuild`, `onReachingBuildEnd`: hooks the build process at whole packaging level. `onReachingBuildEnd` can be called multiple times in between.
+	1. `computeDependencies`: called for each output file making the packaging
+	1. `onBeforeOutputFileBuild`: hooks the build process at output file level, called for each output file making the packaging
+		1. `onWriteInputFile`: called for each input file making the output file
+		1. `onWriteOutputFile`, `onWriteJSOutputFile`: called once for the output file
+	1. `onAfterOutputFileBuild`
+1. `onAfterBuild`

 ## Methods

+Before describing each method specifically, here are their common properties.

+All methods receive __as their first parameter an instance of the packaging__ currently processed (there should be only one per invocation of atpackager).

+All the other parameters are considered to be required, and to be used both an input and output, the main purpose being to alter those objects.

+Everything that is not explicitly stated otherwise applies the above statements.

 ### On initialization of the packaging